 N. WIRING

 Never pull on cables directly.
 This can result in wires breaking inside the connector or harness.
 To remove a plug or connector, always grasp the plug or connector itself.
+(See section XI (H) for wiring diagram).

 O. ASSIGNABLE CONTROLS